Understand your competing inner drives to address trauma or any type of mental health issue

 How does Internal Family Systems work?

 The essence of IFS is the use of a mindful, relaxed approach in order to identify parts, begin to understand and appreciate their roles in the system and the Exiles they suppress, and invoke the Self to activate change in various ways.
 For example, you can ask Managers and/or Firefighters to step back from problematic protective reactions, and translate that psychic energy into a more constructive expression (one tenet of IFS is that we never try to get rid of parts entirely--we only ask them to take on a healthier role in the system).
-Depending upon the needs of the client, there are different strategies for facilitating this process, but most people respond well to guided imagery exercises.
+Depending upon the needs of the client, there are different strategies for facilitating this process, but most people respond well to a Jungian ''active imagination'' approach which involves guided imagery.
 For others, a somatic approach to exploring parts can be more effective than a visual one.
 After initial work is done, the characters in the ''family system'' start to become familiar, allowing parts to be easily referenced in complementary approaches like EMDR and Emotional Freedom Technique.
 Familiarity with your internal family system also enables you to work with challenging feelings or situations more constructively, as you can readily understand your reactions as triggered parts rather than insurmountable problems.
 Additionally, the Self can increasingly be experienced as a source of inner agency, versus an abstract idea.